 Oil and Natural Gas Properties.
 We use the full cost method of accounting for oil and natural gas operations.
 Accordingly, all costs, including non-productive costs and certain general and administrative costs directly associated with acquisition, exploration and development of oil and natural gas properties, are capitalized.
 Net capitalized costs are limited to the estimated future net revenues, after income taxes, discounted at 10% per year, from proven oil and natural gas reserves and the cost of the properties not subject to amortization.
 Such capitalized costs, including the estimated future development costs and site remediation costs, if any, are depleted by an equivalent units-of-production method, converting gas to barrels at the ratio of six Mcf of gas to one barrel of oil.
 No gain or loss is recognized upon the disposal of oil and natural gas properties, unless such dispositions significantly alter the relationship between capitalized costs and proven oil and natural gas reserves.
-Oil and natural gas properties not subject to amortization consist of the cost of undeveloped leaseholds and totaled \$37,278,000 at December 31, 2007 and \$1,459,000 at December 31, 2006.
+Oil and natural gas properties not subject to amortization consist of the cost of undeveloped leaseholds and totaled \$22.5 million at December 31, 2008 and \$37.3 million at December 31, 2007.
 These costs are reviewed periodically by management for impairment, with the impairment provision included in the cost of oil and natural gas properties subject to amortization.
 Factors considered by management in its impairment assessment include our drilling results and those of other operators, the terms of oil and natural gas leases not held by production and available funds for exploration and development.

 Ceiling Test.
 Companies that use the full cost method of accounting for oil and gas properties are required to perform a ceiling test each quarter.
 The test determines a limit, or ceiling, on the book value of the oil and gas properties.
 Net capitalized costs are limited to the lower of unamortized cost net of deferred income taxes or the cost center ceiling.
 The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on unescalated year-end prices and costs, adjusted for any contract provisions or financial derivatives, if any, that hedge our oil and natural gas revenue, and excluding the estimated abandonment costs for properties with asset retirement obligations recorded on the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized, less income tax effects related to differences between the book and tax basis of the oil and natural gas properties.
 If the net book value reduced by the related net deferred income tax liability exceeds the ceiling, an impairment or noncash writedown is required.
 Ceiling test impairment can give us a significant loss for a particular period; however, future depletion expense would be reduced.
-A future decline in oil and gas prices may result in an impairment of oil and gas properties.
+A decline in oil and gas prices may result in an impairment of oil and gas properties.
+For instance, as a result of the drop in commodity prices on December 31, 2008 and subsequent reduction in our proved reserves, we recognized a ceiling test impairment of \$272,722,000 for the year ended December 31, 2008.
+If prices of oil, natural gas and natural gas liquids continue to decrease, we may be required to further write down the value of our oil and gas properties, which could negatively affect our results of operations.